 FAFSA information will be sent directly to the University’s office of Student Financial Services (SFS).
-They will then prepare an official tuition assistance package based on your FAFSA information, which will be sent directly to you in late May/early June.
+They will then prepare an official tuition assistance package based on your FAFSA information, which will be sent directly to enrolled students over the summer.
 If you have questions about completing the FAFSA application, please contact FAFSA Help at 1-800-4FED-AID (1-800-433-3243) or FederalStudentAidCustomerService@ed.gov.

 Graduate Direct Loan

 The Direct Loan is an unsubsidized federal loan available to graduate and professional students, with an annual loan maximum of $20,500.
 Eligibility for the Direct Loan can renew based on successful academic progress through the course of your program.
 Additional information about the Direct Loan and how to apply can be found at Student Financial Services.

 The Grad PLUS loan is an unsubsidized federal loan available to graduate and professional students, which can be used to borrow up to the total cost of attendance less other aid (including scholarships, grants, maximum Direct Loan, and etc).
 Additional information about the Direct Loan and how to apply can be found at Student Financial Services.

 University of Pennsylvania Penn Payment Plan